History of CHBN

 Finally, in 2006, once again with financial help from the Truro Lions Club, a new state-of-the-art studio with access for the disabled, was created in the basement of the Tower Block, bringing the organisation back to the heart of the hospital, and presenters closer to their hospital listeners.

-Since then a desire to include more information and support on health, wellbeing and lifestyle topics in programmes coupled with an increase in individuals wanting to join CHBN added pressure the single studio facility.
+Since then a desire to include more information and support on health, wellbeing and lifestyle topics in programmes and an increase in volunteers added pressure on the single studio in operation.
 In 2009, the station was allocated additional space to house a disabled-accessible training and production studio in space adjoining its existing facility.

 Following significant effort fundraising to cover the cost of the structural and building works and thanks to the generous support of many local organisations and individuals, Studio 2 was completed in October 2013.